 Scott Grant (Xilin Yifu in Second Life) – educator, Australia

-Kristy Lee (Victoria Bury in Second Life) -educator.
+Kristy Lee (Victoria Bury in Second Life)educator.
 USA

 Bill Weaver – media artist/activist.
 Canada.
 Website